Hugo-pao/Finance-for-big-data/README.md

 ```
 The first *fetchItemBufferOne* retrieves information about the farmer such as address and name.
 Second, the function *fetchItemBufferTwo* gives information about the steps between the farmer and consumer, such as the address of the distributor or manufacturer.
 Lastly, *fetchitemHistory* returns the blocks that have been created through this supply chain.

+Please find a short video introduction of our app under `ChocCheck.mp4`
 You can click through the prototype of the application here: https://leonieintat914212.invisionapp.com/console/share/QB1X65GQT2#screens/496812889